bxck75/BrainDead/README.md

 ##(K00B404)## would begin by saying it always better to:

     --🛠️{1} Not beat a sick horse
---🛠️{2} Not ride a horse when is not feeling well.
+    --🛠️{2} Not ride a horse if is not feeling well.
     --🛠️{3} Not make it a new sadle, browser integration or Telegram Bot --📚{4} Bring the horse to the vet if its teathering on the brink of collapse!

 Don't take my word for it.....!Just ask one of the agents on the front end .